This Museum is as Cute as a …

 Waterbury (Google Maps Location)

 August 9, 2009

-When you’re the third smallest state in the US and you still manage to cram in over 600 museums, it stands to reason that a good percentage of them will be tiny.
+When you’re the third smallest state in the US and you still manage to cram in so many hundreds of museums, it stands to reason that a good percentage of them will be tiny.
 I’ve seen my share – and can’t determine which is the smallest, but the Button Museum is in the running.
-But there is something unique about this little gem – it is actually a museum within a museum.
+An interesting thing about this one is that it is a museum within a museum.

-Yes, tucked away on the third floor of the wonderful Mattatuck Museum (CTMQ Visit here), this one room full of nothing but buttons – and I mean nothing but buttons – is THE place to go to fulfill all your button viewing needs.
+Yes, tucked away on the third floor of the wonderful Mattatuck Museum, this one room full of nothing but buttons – and I mean nothing but buttons – is THE place to go to fulfill all your button viewing needs.